EQUENOS/dislash.py/docs/quickstart.rst

     slash = SlashClient(bot)
     test_guilds = [12345]   # Insert ID of your guild here

-    # If description is specified, the command is auto-registered
     @slash.command(
         guild_ids=test_guilds,   # Delete this param if you want to register globally description="Says Hello"